 Temperature is calculated by referring to a table of 165 known points on the resistance/temperature curve using a look up table.
-The table holds resistance values of the thermistor from -40 C to 125 C, in 1 C increments.
+The table holds resistance values of the thermistor from -40 °C to 125 °C, in 1-°C increments.
 Linear interpolation is used between the points in the table for temperature calculation up to two decimal places.

 The temperature is then displayed as a rasterized image using persistence of vision when the board is waved around.
-Refer to section 4.1.5 How the PSoC Rocks Project Works on page 16 to understand how the message is displayed on the LEDs.
+See section How the PSoC Rocks Project Works on page 18 to understand how the message is displayed on the LEDs.

-For more information on using PSoC family devices with a thermistor, refer to the application note AN2017 "Sensing - A Thermistor-Based Thermometer, PSoC Style".
+For more information on using PSoC family devices with a thermistor, see the application notes AN2017 - PSoC(R) 1 Thermistor-Based Thermometer and AN66477 - PSoC(R) 3 and PSoC 5 Temperature Measurement with Thermistor.